 Phoenix Dance Theatre will be hosting its second Choreographers and Composers Lab in summer 2019 at its studios in Leeds.
 Led by our Artistic Director Sharon Watson and Composer Shirley J. Thompson, the Lab is an opportunity to work collaboratively, innovate, and develop new ways of working in music and dance.
-If you are interested in applying download the application criteria at the bottom of this page.
+Applications have now closed for the 2019 CC Lab.

 Funded by Jerwood Charitable Foundation with match funding from Leeds Dance Partnership, the Choreographers and Composers Lab 2019 will bring together four choreographers and four composers at a pivotal point in their careers to develop their skills in the art of collaboration and partnership working with artists from a different discipline.

 The selected choreographers and composers will participate in an immersive programme over a two-week period, led by renowned dance and music experts in the creative arts sector, with the support of twelve professional dancers and four musicians, who will help to bring their collaborative visions and explorations to life.
 The focus of the Lab is on the experimentation process and less on the creation of a new work.

 Composers can benefit from experimenting with creating original music for dance, and choreographers can learn how to communicate their choreographic vision to composers – in a safe and supportive environment.

 Phoenix is keen to also receive applications from female and BAME participants (not exclusively) as we would like to work with participants from a broad representation of British society.
 The Lab aligns with our artistic mission to champion diversity and address under-representation within the arts sector society.